Paris: City government

-Once elected, the council plays a largely passive role in the city government, primarily because it meets only once a month.
-The council is divided between a coalition of the left of 91 members, including the socialists, communists, greens, and extreme left; and 71 members for the centre-right, plus a few members from smaller parties.

-Each of Paris's 20 arrondissements has its own town hall and a directly elected council (conseil d'arrondissement), which, in turn, elects an arrondissement mayor.
-The council of each arrondissement is composed of members of the Conseil de Paris and also members who serve only on the council of the arrondissement.
-The number of deputy mayors in each arrondissement varies depending upon its population.
-There are a total of 20 arrondissement mayors and 120 deputy mayors.
+Before the 2020 Paris municipal election, each of Paris's 20 arrondissements had its own town hall and a directly elected council (conseil d'arrondissement), which elects an arrondissement mayor.
+The council of each arrondissement is composed of members of the Conseil de Paris, and members who serve only on the council of the arrondissement.
+The number of deputy mayors in each arrondissement varies depending on its population.
+As of 1996, there were 20 arrondissement mayors and 120 deputy mayors.
+The creation of Paris Centre, a unified administrative division with a single mayor covering the first four arrondissements, took effect with the said 2020 election.
+The other 16 arrondissements continue to have their own mayors.

-The budget of the city for 2018 is 9.5 billion Euros, with an expected deficit of 5.5 billion Euros.
-7.9 billion Euros are designated for city administration, and 1.7 billion Euros for investment.
-The number of city employees increased from 40,000 in 2001 to 55,000 in 2018.
-The largest part of the investment budget is earmarked for public housing (262 million Euros) and for real estate (142 million Euros).